833.200.0213

 • Security Concerns: RFID scanners read tags without direct contact, so some worry about potential unauthorized access to sensitive data.
 Businesses must implement proper RFID security measures to protect against data breaches.

 • Complex Integration: Integrating RFID systems with existing inventory management software can be tricky.
-Doing so might require technical expertise, additional training, and ongoing support, possibly costing your business even more money.
+Doing so might require technical expertise, additional training, and ongoing support, potentially costing your business even more.

-• Signal Strength: RFID tags are susceptible to signal breaks, especially in harsh environments where lots of metal or water are present.
+• Signal Strength: RFID tags are susceptible to signal interruptions, especially in harsh environments where there is a lot of metal or water.
 Its reliability depends on environmental conditions that don’t interfere with RF.

 Barcodes: Pros and Cons